 News about the process

-At its meeting on 19 May, the nominating committee found that the process for appointing a deputy vice-chancellor to succeed Eva Wiberg will have to be extended.
-The extension is necessary to accommodate the University Board’s intention, in accordance with the Electoral College’s request, to present several potential candidates for the post.
-The continued process will be discussed at the University Board meeting on 16 June.
+At its meeting on 16 June, the University Board found that the process of proposing new candidates for the post of deputy vice-chancellor will have to be extended somewhat.
+The extension is necessary in order to accommodate the board’s intention to fulfil the Electoral College’s request to be allowed to present several candidates for the post.
+The board is planning to appoint a new deputy vice-chancellor at its next meeting on 20 September.

 Process of appointing a new deputy vice-chancellor